- F-1 Immigration Regulations

 - If you are not registered full-time by the drop/add deadline (see UD’s academic calendar), your SEVIS record will be terminated.

-- The table below lists the minimum enrollment for the three primary categories of students at the University of Dayton:
+- The table below lists the minimum enrollment for the primary categories of students at the University of Dayton:

 - Courses that you visit or audit do not count towards full-time enrollment for immigration purposes.

 - Only a maximum of 3 credit hours of online/distance learning courses may be counted toward the full-time requirement.
 In your final term, an online/distance learning course cannot be the only class.

 Special note on online/distance learning courses: A maximum of 3 credit hours of online/distance learning classes per semester may be counted toward the full course of study requirement.
 An online or distance education course is a course that is offered principally through the use of an electronic medium.
 If the F-1 student's course of study is in a language study program, no online or distance education classes may be considered to count toward classroom hours or credit.

 Example: An undergraduate student takes 6 credits of traditional courses and 6 credits of online/distance education courses.
 In this example, only 9 credits (6 credits of traditional classes + 3 credits of online/distance education course) may be counted toward the full course of study.
 Subsequently, the student is considered less than full time, a violation of the full course of study requirement and cause for termination.